Meghan Markle Wasn’t Prepared For Her Mixed-Race To Be The Focus Of Media

 The focus on her background of having a black mother and a white father was not at all what she expected when she first started seeing her name pop up as Harry’s love interest.
 Harry said that joining the royal family is “not easy for anybody, but together the two will handle anything that comes there way.
 According to the Daily Caller, there was a variety of media sites that played off her mixed-race in articles when she first arrived on the royal scene.

 A Time Magazine article suggested if Harry and Meghan did get married someday down the line than this union would truly “break ground” because of her race.
 The Daily Beast wrote back in October that if Meghan and Harry were to marry it will break the royal race taboo.
-Today The Guardian reports, “When Meghan weds Harry, Britain’s relationship with race will change forever,” which was a title of one of their articles.
+Today the Guardian reported, “When Meghan weds Harry, Britain’s relationship with race will change forever,” which was a title of one of their articles.

 The couple plan to marry in the spring of next year and the masses couldn’t be happier for the Prince and his bride-to-be.
-The official Royal announcement of the intended marriage also said:
+The official Royal announcement of the intended marriage also read as follows.

 “Prince Harry has informed Her Majesty The Queen and other close members of his family.
 Prince Harry has also sought and received the blessing of Ms. Markle’s parents.”